Net Zero: Living Carbon Free

 Exploring what a net zero target means for households

-What does a Net Zero carbon emissions future look like in 2050 for the average UK household?
+What does a carbon free future look like in 2050 for the average UK household?

 We found that a net zero future would require more lifestyle changes for transport, diet and air travel.
 But the most significant change would relate to how people heat their homes.